ppy/osu-wiki/news/2022-10-04-changes-to-osu-mania-sr-and-pp.md

 At 80% accuracy and below, the player will receive no pp for their score.
 This scales linearly to 100% accuracy where the player receives the maximum possible pp for their play.

-Compared to the old system, this buffs very high-accuracy scores while nerfing lower-accuracy ones.
+Compared to the old system, this rewards high-accuracy plays with low score (e.g. 96% accuracy, 780k score), compared to lower-accuracy plays with high score (e.g. 94% accuracy, 830k score).
 However, some scores that previously received no pp will find that they now do reward some pp.

 ### Other changes